eddieschoute/quasci.com/_posts/2018-05-07-quantum-advantage.md

 a black box that can be queried in one time step for an answer in its complexity class.
-For complexity classes $A$ and $B$, we have that $A^B$ is the set of languages that can be decided by an algorithm in $A$ with access to an oracle for $B$, i.e. it can decide any language in $B$ by querying the oracle in one time step.
+For complexity classes $A$ and $B$, we have that $A^B$ is the set of languages that can be decided by an algorithm in $A$ with access to an oracle for $B$, i.e. the algorithm may decide any language in $B$ by querying the oracle in one time step.
 Now let the polynomial hierarchy be defined as
 $\Delta_{k+1} = P^{N\Delta_k}$, with $\Delta_1 = P$ and $N\Delta_k$ the nondeterministic class
 associated to $\Delta_k$ (like $NP$ is associated to $P$).